ouspg/CompSec/Lab1_Fuzzing/README.md

 ## Preliminary tasks

-* Create Github account if you don't already have one
+* Create a Github account if you don't already have one
-* Create your own fork of the CompSec-2020-AnswerTemplate **as instructed [here](../README.md#instructions)**
+* Create your own fork of the CompSec-2021-AnswerTemplate **as instructed [here](../README.md#instructions)**
 * Check the instructions on how to download and use the course's Kali Linux virtual machine
     * If you want to use your own computer, download and install VMWare Player to run the virtual machine.
 Virtualbox should work also.
-* Get familiar with the documentation for following tools:
+* Get familiar with the documentation for the following tools:
     * [Radamsa](https://gitlab.com/akihe/radamsa)
     * [AFL (American Fuzzy Lop)](http://lcamtuf.coredump.cx/afl/)
     * [AddressSanitizer (ASan)](https://github.com/google/sanitizers/wiki/AddressSanitizer)